 Not.
 Gonna.
 Happen.

 Again, just like any other field, you get what you pay for.
-You find the cheaper expert you’ll get cheaper results.
-You find a plumber that charges less per hour he’ll likely take twice as long as the guy who charges a few dollars more per hour.
+Find the cheaper expert you’ll get cheaper results.
+Maybe you can find a plumber that charges less per hour he’ll likely take twice as long as the guy who charges a few dollars more per hour.
 You hire the cheaper lawyer, you may not like the results.
 Just sayin’.

 When you’re looking for your “SEO expert” you gotta know what you want and what you expect.
 Don’t expect real magic on a clown budget.
 If you know what you want, then you can select the person, firm or group that will best be able to give you what you expect.”

 Plan to spend time talking to your potential SEO firm to really understand what you will get, what you will pay and what you can expect.
-Don’t forget to talk about social media and other areas of marketing – don’t make assumptions about what is included and don’t neglect areas that need your attention.
+Talk about social media and other areas of marketing – don’t make assumptions about what is included and don’t neglect areas that need your attention.